 Background and statutory framework

-Florida's Government in the Sunshine Law derives from Article I, Section 24 of the Florida Constitution and the implementing statutes.
-It guarantees public access to meetings of any "collegial public body" of the executive branch (and of counties, municipalities, school districts, and special districts) where official acts are taken or public business is discussed.
+Florida's Government in the Sunshine Law derives from Article I, Section 24 of the Florida Constitution.
+It guarantees public access to meetings of any "collegial public body of the executive branch of state government or of any collegial public body of a county, municipality, school district, or special district, at which official acts are to be taken or at which public business of such body is to be transacted or discussed."

 Citations and references